Previous Post: Kayaking Georgian Bay – Intro: Killarney To Snug Harbour

-Day 2: Solomons I. to Past Point Grondine
+Day 2: Solomons Island to the East Side of Point Grondine

 Given the myriad of possible routes of a trip down the Georgian Bay coast, the map above illustrates just one thing – what we were comfortable with on Day 2 given the lack of wind and waves.
 Another day and the route would be adapted to suit the different conditions.
 Thanks to an almost windless day and calm water, we paddled long stretches across open water, not feeling a need to stay really close to the shore or use islands to break the wind.